 A copy of the court opinion will be posted on our website later.

 Contact Sherayzen Law Office For Appellate Litigation

 If you have a case that you wish to appeal to the Minnesota Office of Administrative Appeals, Minnesota Court of Appeals or Minnesota Supreme Court, contact Sherayzen Law Office.
-Our experienced appellate lawyers will assist you in filing the case, constructing efficacious legal arguments, drafting compelling legal briefs, and zealously representing your interests in applicable courts.
+Our experienced appellate tax firm will assist you in filing the case, constructing efficacious legal arguments, drafting compelling legal briefs, and zealously representing your interests in applicable courts.